 The official conference language is English.
-The plenary sessions will have simultaneous translation in Chinese, French, and Spanish.
+The plenary sessions will have simultaneous translation in Chinese, Japanese, Korean and Spanish.
 In the breakout sessions you can present a workshop or paper in any language, but please note there will be no translation service.
 For non-English applicants, please provide your own translation or feel free to apply to give a workshop in your language of choice - though this may limit your audience.

 Advocates, service providers, government representatives, funders, corporate partners, researchers and academics, students, artists, and other stakeholders are invited to submit your proposals for workshops and seminars to 4WCWS to have informed discussions on innovative solutions to the epidemic of violence against women before submission deadline by January 7, 2019.